Leonardo-Cyber-Security/multilanguage_Leonardo_Services/docs/en/PaaS.md

 - *Large Language Model (LLM)*: linguistic models with numerous parameters for extremely high linguistic comprehension and generation capabilities, ideal for complex interactions, virtual assistants, semantic search, and automation.
 SLMs are suitable for performing specific, less complex applications and tasks (e.g., text autocompletion, short sentence translation, and text classification), where an LLM would be too computationally expensive.

+The services are sized per GPU unit:

+- for AI SLM service each unit consists of 1 partition NVIDIA H100 GPU.
+- for AI SLM service each unit consists of 3 NVIDIA H100 GPUs.

 #### Features and Advantages

 The service offers the following main features: